 - ½ teaspoon sugar

-- 10 Thai chili, seeded (optional, or use according to the level of spiciness you can tolerate)
+- 10 red bird-eye chili (Indonesian: cabe merah rawit), seeded (optional, or use according to the level of spiciness you can tolerate)

-- Heat 5 tablespoon of cooking oil in a frying pan, stir fry the spice paste until fragrant, about 3-4 minutes.
+- Heat 5 tablespoons of cooking oil in a frying pan, stir fry the spice paste until fragrant, about 3-4 minutes.

-- Add lemon grass, kaffir lime leaf, juice of kaffir lime, salt, and sugar and cook for another 2 minutes.
+- Add lemongrass, kaffir lime leaves, lime juice, salt, and sugar and cook for another 2 minutes.

 - Add chicken pieces and mix well.
 Cover the pan with a lid and let cook undisturbed for 20 minutes on medium heat, or until chicken is fully cooked and tender.
 Serve with a bowl of steaming white rice.